zhangshaoshuai/rvp-ocx/README.md

 #	I am trying to make or change it to support riscv.

-#	Codes and other submodel and more details , see the dev branch
+#	Code and submodel and more details , go to the dev branch

 #	goal :